zdzbinden/vcf_merger/README.md

 ## Temporary Files

 The script creates several temporary files during its execution.
 These files are removed as soon as they are no longer needed.
 The original input files are not modified.

+---
+### License

+This software is provided for free: you can redistribute it and/or modify it under the terms of the GNU Public License as published by the Free Software Foundation.
+You should have received a copy of the GNU Public License with the software.
+If not, see:  [www.gnu.org/licenses](http://www.gnu.org/licenses)

+The author claims no liability nor resposibility for the functionality of this software.